-After you have answers for all of the objections you’ve documented, you and the staff can drill this on a consistent basis and become masters at conveying the information that prospective clients really need to know.
-Most importantly, don’t do it simply for the sake of a having an answer: make sure that you believe in the answer you are giving and practice responding from the heart.
+After you have answers for all of the objections you’ve documented, you and the staff can drill this on a consistent basis.
+You can become masters at conveying the information that prospective clients really need to know.
+Most importantly, don’t do it simply for the sake of a having an answer: make sure that you believe in the answer you are giving.
+You need to practice responding from the heart.
 Don’t be a salesman, be a solution provider.

 Drill Two: Become a Better Listener

-Learn to listen when someone is objecting, and then restate the objection so that you can be sure you understand the person correctly.
-I have been in the situation where I restated an objection back to a client and the client said “Well that’s not really what I meant,” and so the client then explained the objection differently.
+Learn to listen when someone is objecting.
+Then restate the objection so that you can be sure you understand the person correctly.
+I have been in the situation where I restated an objection back to a client and the client said “Well that’s not really what I meant.”
+The client then explained the objection differently.
 It is so important to listen to what the client wants.
-Always give clients your undivided attention so that you can be a specialist and a problem solver for the sake of the clients.
+Always give clients your undivided attention.
+This allows you to be a specialist and a problem solver for the sake of the clients.

 One of my favorite responses to a client who is not sold is “In a perfect world what could I do right now to convince you to sign up?
 If there was one thing that was holding you back, what would it be and how could I eliminate that obstacle for your benefit?
 After all, our goal is to help our students.”
 This usually gets the client to think about his or her objections and open up a bit.
 A sale is always possible as long as we continue the conversation.

 Once a potential client walks out the door, the chance of a sign-up is drastically reduced.
-Take the time to listen to the objections of prospective clients and then explain to them wholeheartedly that participation in your school is something that can help them achieve the things they want.
+Take the time to listen to the objections of prospective clients.
+Then explain to them wholeheartedly that participation in your school can help them achieve the things they want.
 To ensure a sale, the decision must not be about you or your school; it must always be about the client.

 Have any questions?
 Contact our Client Services at 888.277.4409